postguild/postguild/src/pages/the-post-guild-guide-to-hours-and-pay.md

 ---
 **How many hours should I be working?**

-The Washington Post workweek is37.5 hours over the course of five days, or 7.5 hours per day (not including a lunch break).
+The Washington Post workweek is **37.5 hours over the course of five days**, or 7.5 hours per day (not including a lunch break).
 Employees should not be required to work on days outside their normal schedule.

 **Am I eligible for overtime?**